petrvanblokland/DesignDesignSpace/Site.md

 ## Online Design Game
 ### Duration 8 hours

-For those who ever did an physical Design Game, you’ll recognize the idea behind it.
+For those who ever did a Design Game on location, you’ll recognize the idea behind it.
 Doing one online will be a new experience.

 For those who never did a Design Game, this is a good way to start thinking about your design profession in a totally different way.